 Making the "ABS plastic glue".......

-My next job will be to repair these cracks and also reinforce the front window frame area of the front panel using the "ABS Acetone" method to make "ABS Plastic Glue".
+My next job was to repair these cracks and also reinforce the front window frame area of the front panel using the "ABS Acetone" method to make "ABS Plastic Glue".

-I have left cut up pieces of ABS household bathroom sink waste pipe and left it in a glass jar soaking in acetone ready to fix this.
+I left cut up pieces of ABS household bathroom sink waste pipe in a glass jar soaking in acetone ready to fix this.
 (The plastic turns liquid and thick making a glue).

 As you can see on this 40mm waste pipe it says ABS clearly written, "Pipe Building Products Ltd. 40mm ABS.